DenizDemirdoven/NetCoreApiVersioning.API/README.md

 ### About Project

 - This is an Asp.Net Core MVC API versioning example.
-"GetProducts" method call product datas from ProductDataService.
+"GetProducts" method calls product data from ProductDataService.

 ### Main Features

 - There are 2 models as "ProductViewModelv1 and ProductViewModelv2" in Models.
-- There is a "ProductDataService" that contains product datas.
+- There is a "ProductDataService" that contains product data.
-- There are 2 method as GetProductsv1 and GetProductsv2 in ProductDataService.
+- There are 2 methods as GetProductsv1 and GetProductsv2 in ProductDataService.
-- There are 2 Controller as "ProductController" in v1 and v2 folder.
+- There are 2 controllers as "ProductController" in v1 and v2 folders.
 - Get method expects a string value for api version like 1.0 or 2.0.

 ### API Endpoints